John D. Rockefeller: Monopoly

 Although it always had hundreds of competitors, Standard Oil gradually gained dominance of oil refining and sales as market share in the United States through horizontal integration, ending up with about 90% of the US market.
 In the kerosene industry, the company replaced the old distribution system with its own vertical system.
 It supplied kerosene by tank cars that brought the fuel to local markets, and tank wagons then delivered to retail customers, thus bypassing the existing network of wholesale jobbers.
 Despite improving the quality and availability of kerosene products while greatly reducing their cost to the public (the price of kerosene dropped by nearly 80% over the life of the company), Standard Oil's business practices created intense controversy.
 Standard's most potent weapons against competitors were underselling, differential pricing, and secret transportation rebates.

 The firm was attacked by journalists and politicians throughout its existence, in part for these monopolistic methods, giving momentum to the antitrust movement.
-In 1879, the New York State Legislature's Hepburn Committee investigations into "alleged abuses" committed by the railroads uncovered the fact that Standard Oil was receiving substantial freight rebates on all of the oil it was transporting by railroad—and was crushing Standard's competitors thereby.
+In 1879, the New York State Legislature's The Hepburn Committee investigations into "alleged abuses" committed by the railroads uncovered the fact that Standard Oil was receiving substantial freight rebates on all of the oil it was transporting by railroad—and was crushing Standard's competitors thereby.
 By 1880, according to the New York World, Standard Oil was "the most cruel, impudent, pitiless, and grasping monopoly that ever fastened upon a country".
 To critics, Rockefeller replied, "In a business so large as ours ... some things are likely to be done which we cannot approve.
 We correct them as soon as they come to our knowledge."

 At that time, many legislatures had made it difficult to incorporate in one state and operate in another.
 As a result, Rockefeller and his associates owned dozens of separate corporations, each of which operated in just one state; the management of the whole enterprise was rather unwieldy.
 In 1882, Rockefeller's lawyers created an innovative form of corporation to centralize their holdings, giving birth to the Standard Oil Trust.
 The "trust" was a corporation of corporations, and the entity's size and wealth drew much attention.
 Nine trustees, including Rockefeller, ran the 41 companies in the trust.
 The public and the press were immediately suspicious of this new legal entity, and other businesses seized upon the idea and emulated it, further inflaming public sentiment.
 Standard Oil had gained an aura of invincibility, always prevailing against competitors, critics, and political enemies.
 It had become the richest, biggest, most feared business in the world, seemingly immune to the boom and bust of the business cycle, consistently making profits year after year.

-The big corporations such as Standard Oil made large contributions in 1896 to McKinley's presidential campaign, managed by Mark Hanna.
+The big corporations such as Standard Oil made large contributions in 1896 to William McKinley's campaign for president, managed by Mark Hanna.